 Play Learn Grow

-The Early Learning Centre (ELC) – Campbell House: The llhan Family Centre, is an historic yet state-of-the-art learning environment for three to five year old boys and girls.
+The Early Learning Centre (ELC) – Campbell House: The llhan Family Centre, is an historic yet state-of-the-art learning environment for three to five year old boys and girls and only a short walk to our outstanding Junior School and Senior School facilities, which our young learners have access to throughout the year.

 Our beautifully designed learning spaces inspire children to wonder, question, discover, imagine and create.
 The indoor learning spaces are complemented by a spacious outdoor learning environment where an emphasis is placed on nature based experiences and environmental education.